Course – LS – All

 1. Overview

-In this tutorial, we'll see the difference between the built-in configuration and assigning a manual IP to a container.
-Finally, we'll add some Docker Compose examples with tests.
+In this tutorial, we’ll see the difference between the built-in configuration and assigning a manual static IP to a container.
+Finally, we’ll add some Docker Compose examples with tests.

-2. DHCP and DNS
+2. Docker DHCP and DNS

 Docker first assigns an IP to each container, acting as a DHCP server.
-Furthermore, there are multiple DNS servers.

-Containers then process DNS requests with a server inside dockerd, which recognizes the names of other containers on the same internal network.
+Containers then process DNS requests through a server inside dockerd, which recognizes the names of other containers on the same internal network.
 This way, containers can communicate without knowing their internal IP addresses.
 Although each time the internal IP addresses might differ when the application starts, containers can still easily connect with a human-readable name thanks to the internal DNS server inside dockerd.

-Then, dockerd sends name lookups to CoreDNS (from the CNCF).
+Further, dockerd sends name lookups to CoreDNS (from the CNCF).
 Finally, requests move to the host depending on the domain name.

-2.2.
-Network Example
+3. Docker Network Example

 As an example, we can run a container for a MySQL service.
 Let's check out the Docker Compose YAML definition: